 Been there, done that?
 If you tried a meal kit subscription in the past but were turned off by the copious packaging, you should know that some companies have addressed this.
-For example, EveryPlate limits packaging and HelloFresh will offset 100 percent of their carbon emissions this year.
-You can find out how to recycle packaging on most companies’ websites.
+For example, EveryPlate limits packaging and Mosaic ships all of their meals in 100 percent recyclable packaging.
+HelloFresh announced last year that they were planning to offset all carbon emissions.

 The lowdown: Blue Apron was founded in 2012 and partners with farmers to offer responsibly-sourced ingredients like non-GMO ingredients, fresh produce, and sustainable seafood.
 Meals range from complex Mediterranean dishes to simple one-pan quickies.

-What sets it apart: Blue Apron offers a variety of options for those with specific dietary needs including Beyond Meat, Weight Watchers-approved, diabetes-friendly, and vegetarian options.
+What sets it apart: Blue Apron offers options for specific dietary needs including Beyond Meat, Weight Watchers-approved, diabetes-friendly, and vegetarian meals.
 They also have a wine delivery service and a market where you can buy things like knives, spices, and Blue Apron cookbooks.

 The bottom line: If you like a variety of cuisines or eating responsibly-sourced ingredients is important to you.

 Price: Plans are available for two to four people with two to five recipes a week, starting at $50 a week.
 The more you order, the cheaper each meal costs.
 They also offer special discounts for healthcare workers right now.

 The lowdown: HelloFresh was founded in 2011 and is the largest meal-kit provider in the U.S. All of the recipes are chef-created and are tested 45 times for “deliciousness and simplicity.”
 Ingredients are also sourced from farms.